-(11) Inventories
+(10) Inventories

 The perpetual inventory system is adopted for inventory recognition.
 Cost is the basis for recognition and is determined using the weighted-average method.
 Costs include acquisition, manufacturing or processing costs to make inventories available for sale or use.
 These exclude borrowing costs.
 The item by item approach is used in applying the lower of cost and net realizable value for the measure of the ending inventories.
-Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and applicable variable selling expenses.
+Net realizable value is the estimated selling price in the ordinary course of business, less the estimated cost of completion and the estimated costs necessary to make the sale.

-(12) Investments accounted for using equity method / subsidiaries, associates and joint ventures
+(11) Investments accounted for using equity method / subsidiaries, associates and joint ventures